Godzshaka/projetoarca/README.md

 And finally you can setup the database running `rails db:setup`

-Then you can run `puma` on terminal and access the application on [Arca City Application](http://localhost:3000/ "Aplicacao Arca")
+Then you can run `puma` on terminal and access the application on `http://localhost:3000/`